-Guest blog by Penelope Gibbs, Director, Transform Justice
+This guest blog by Penelope Gibbs, Director, Transform Justice looks at the police approach to domestic abuse.

 Is our approach to domestic abuse based on false premises?
 That suggestion is floated by Dr Peter Neyroud in a foreword to a new report from Transform Justice looking at the role of the criminal justice system in reducing abuse.